Summi51/dazzling-wing-7781/README.md

-# Fashionology(Clone of Anthropologie)
+# Shoppers Point(Clone of YOOX)

-FashionoLogy is an e-commerce platform that specializes in clothing.
+Shoppers Point is an e-commerce platform that specializes in clothing.
 Users can register and explore a diverse range of trendy products, add them to their cart, and proceed to checkout.
-They can provide their payment and shipping information at checkout, and once the payment is processed, they will be redirected to the homepage.

 # Getting Started